BembelBytes/pydiabas/README.md

 ### 1. Check your Windows Environment Variables
 Make sure that the `/bin` folder of your **EDIABAS** installation (default: `C:\EDIABAS\bin`) is set as *system environment variable*.
 This is needed to be able to load the `api32.dll` library.

-### 2. Using a 32bit python version
+### 2. Using a 32bit Python version
-Make sure your are using a 32bit python version when using this module.
+Make sure your are using a 32bit Python version when using this module.
-If your are using a 46bit python version and importing the pydiabas library you will get the following error message:
+If your are using a 64bit Python version and importing the pydiabas library you will get the following error message:
 ```
 >>> import pydiabas
 Traceback (most recent call last):